florian-ariasu/tourist-application-backend/README.md

 gradle test
 ```

-> [!TIP]
+> 💡 **Gradle Integration with IntelliJ IDEA**
-> #### Gradle Integration with IntelliJ IDEA 📦
+>
 > The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognize it as a Gradle project automatically.
-No additional plugins are required—just open the project and you can access Gradle tasks directly from the sidebar.
+No additional plugins required—just open the project and access Gradle tasks directly from the sidebar.

 ## 🏗️ Architecture & Implementation

-### 🎨 Design Patterns
+### 📐 Design Patterns

 #### 1. Singleton Pattern 🔒
-Used for the `Database` class to ensure a single source of truth for all museum and group data.
+Used for the `Database` class to ensure a single source of truth:
 - Prevents data inconsistency
 - Provides centralized data access